Wide field landscape astrophotography is an impressive form of photography, and it’s accessible to nearly everyone with a camera.

 - Set your exposure mode to Manual (M)

-- This will reduce grain on your photos by taking a second photograph without opening the shutter to record and subtract noise data from your image.
-Note that this will usually add additional wait time to each exposure before you will be able to use your camera again for the next exposure, so we usually don’t recommend using this setting for beginners.
+- Long exposure noise reduction will reduce grain on your photos by taking a second photograph without opening the shutter to record and subtract noise data from your image.
+This will usually add additional wait time to each exposure before you will be able to use your camera again for the next exposure, so we usually don’t recommend using this setting for beginners.
 This way you’ll be able to more quickly tweak your focus, settings, and composition between shots.

 - This will allow us to see a graphic display of our exposure and adjust accordingly.